The Travelling Bronze-Smith’s Kit: Making Your Fortune In The Bronze Age

 Firewood was the key to a lot of bronze-age success – it meant keeping warm, cooking food, keeping the night away and, perhaps most importantly, keeping the furnaces lit!

 Looking to learn more about casting bronze?
-Contact Bronze Age Foundry!
+Contact Molten Bronze!

-A modern bronze-smith working with similar methods and tools to the ancient craftsmen, working in a tent at Bronze Age Foundry.
+A modern bronze-smith working with similar methods and tools to the ancient craftsmen, working in a tent at Molten Bronze.